SysKitTeam/docs-point/docs/configuration/customize-emails.md

 The custom message can contain **plain text** or **HTML**.
 A **link has to be defined in the HTML form** `<a href="URL">LinkDisplayText</a>` where `URL` represents a web address to a web resource, and the `LinkDisplayText` is an arbitrary text that will be displayed in the e-mail, and, when clicked, lead to the defined URL.
 :::

-You can immediately see the e-mail changes by clicking the before-mentioned **Preview e-mail button**, and a preview dialog opens, showing how your e-mail would look like when sent.
+You can immediately see the e-mail changes by clicking the **Preview e-mail button**, and a preview dialog opens, showing what your e-mail would look like when sent.

 ## Customize Inactive Workspaces E-Mail